-From Fig. 5, which shows the case of a detector in the "favourable" scenario, we can conclude the following: The largest part of the neutron flux remains undetected (black), due to insufficient energy or being scattered off the detector material itself.
+From Fig. 5, which shows the case of a detector in the "bestcase" scenario, we can conclude the following: The largest part of the neutron flux remains undetected (black), due to insufficient energy or being scattered off the detector material itself.
 Most neutrons counted entered the instrument from a viewing angle corresponding to the open side face (orange).
 However, their origin only partially lies in that direction.
-While often being transported 'geometrically' (i.e. directly) to the detector when being released from the soil in the direct vicinity of the instrument (yellow line), more distant origins tend to incur much more directional changes of the neutron.
-This leads to a flattened angular distribution (orange and brown lines).
+While often being transported 'geometrically' (i.e. directly) to the detector when being released from the soil in the direct vicinity of the instrument (light blue line), more distant origins tend to incur much more directional changes of the neutron.
+This leads to a flattened angular distribution (dark blue line).

-3.1.3 Shielding effect
+3.3 Shielding effect

-In the "unfavourable" scenario, the insufficient shielding of MeV-neutrons to the sides leads to field-of-view-contamination of approximately 10% of the signal, mostly due to the limited thickness of the HDPE shielding, see Fig. 6.
-Compared to the ideally shielded detector in Fig. 5, the contamination causes an increase of roughly 50% in the plateau region of undesired angles.
+In the "worstcase" scenario, the insufficient shielding of MeV-neutrons to the sides leads to field-of-view-contamination of approximately 10% of the signal, mostly due to the limited thickness of the HDPE shielding, see Fig. 6.
+Compared to the